yuchild/Public_Education_In_3_Dashboards/README.md

 So it seems states with exit exams for graduation perfrom better on the NAEP, no suprise there.
 However, is there a deeper connection with funding?
 Explore this Tableau dashboard on [Tableau Dashboard 3: Enrollment and Student Demographics](https://public.tableau.com/profile/david2973#!/vizhome/StudentDemographicsbyState/EnrollmentandStudentDemographics?publish=yes)

+Can we drill down even more to look at what those states are doing at the school district level?
+Explore this [Tableau Dashboard 4 on Per Pupil Spending](https://public.tableau.com/profile/david2973#!/vizhome/CensusDataByDistricts/PerPupilDashboard?publish=yes)

+# Conclusions #
+The data shows that education is tied to funding.
+Per pupil spending in California is highest in our disucssion about NAEP test results.
+A possible explaination is the graduation requirements of exit exams in Texas and New York that are not in place in California.

+# Limitations and References #
+This study is a survey of data from [Kaggle](https://www.kaggle.com/noriuk/us-education-datasets-unification-project) and [US Census Bereau](https://www.census.gov/data/tables/2015/econ/school-finances/secondary-education-finance.html).
+Future studies will encorporate more longititudinal span of data from the US Census Bereau going back to 2005.